Four Day Defensive Handgun training

 The reason for this requirement is simple.
 The bill of the hat will keep all that flying brass from landing between your sun glasses and your eyeball and skin.
 I have had this happen when I was at my home range and was NOT wearing a hat.
 The brass burned a perfect circle in my skin just under my eye.
 I was fortunate that it did not touch and burn my eyeball.

 The hat will also help with the desert sun and glare.

 Part of your training will be to learn how to conceal your weapon and efficiently draw from concealment.
 If you are going to carry concealed, this is a key skill to learn.
 You should bring a loose fitting garment that will cover your gun and holster.
-I personally use a Blue Stone concealment vest for the class, but a lot of people simply use a long button-down shirt for this purpose.
+I personally use a Blue Stone concealment vest for the class, but there are less expensive vests and a lot of people simply use a long button-down shirt for this purpose.